selinachu/DUCC-cTAKES-AWS/README.md

 ## <a name="heading_tika">Setting up Tika Server

-(If not cloning from https://github.com/selinachu/DUCC-cTAKES-AWS.git)

 This is taken from [ShangriDocs Tika Server](https://github.com/chrismattmann/shangridocs#apache-tika-server), but skipping step 3.

-Note: This version of Shangridocs, do not require the ctakes-tika server.
+**Note:** This version of Shangridocs, does not require the ctakes-tika server.

 ```
 $ cd /home/ducc/DUCC-cTAKES-AWS/shangridocs